jopfre/spousify/readme.md

 Clone the repo down and run `npm install`

-Paste my Google business account credentials and token in the root folder.
+Paste my Google business account credentials and token in the root folder (attached in the email).

 # Run

 There are 4 commands currently implemented

-`clean` - deletes all users apart fro the main admin (but they get are divorced as their spouse no longer exists)
+`clean` - deletes all users apart from the main admin (but they get divorced as their spouse no longer exists :( )

 `gen` - generates 10 new users with randomly assigned names.

-`list` - lists 10 users an their marital status
+`list` - lists 10 users and their marital status

 `spouse` spousifies all users by pairing them up randomly and setting their relationship type to spouse and value to each other.